Grant Opportunities

 A Community Foundation grant can support your work and our shared vision for a just, prosperous, and unified region where every person is empowered to reach their full potential.
 Grants are open to nonprofits serving Blount, Jefferson, Shelby, and St. Clair Counties.

 The Community Foundation has two grantmaking cycles during which we accept applications in our Priority Areas: Thriving Communities, Regional Cooperation, Economic Opportunity for All, Overcoming Persistent Poverty, and Equity and Inclusion.
+The grant cycle is a two-stage proposal process with a brief proposal stage and a full proposal stage.
+Site visits are then scheduled with all applicants advancing to the full proposal stage.

-NOW OPEN: Spring 2026 Grant Cycle
+Spring 2026 Grant Cycle

 Learn more: Our Competitive Grantmaking Guidelines.